telekom/oscake-documentation/docs/configuration.md

 ## Configuration of the "ScanCode"-Scanner in ort.conf

-### ScanCode-Commandline options
+#### ScanCode-Commandline options
-The commandline contains options for the scanner which can be found at https://scancode-toolkit.readthedocs.io/en/latest/cli-reference/basic-options.html
+The commandline contains options for the scanner which can be found [here](https://scancode-toolkit.readthedocs.io/en/latest/cli-reference/basic-options.html)
 ```
 ort {
    scanner {